Nae Go Hyang – Los Angeles, CA – September 25, 2008

 A restaurateur tipped me off about a Korean restaurant at the corner of 8th & Oxford specializing in house-made noodles and man doo – Korean dumplings.
 He couldn’t remember the name, but the idea was so compelling that we couldn’t wait to find out.
 We discovered that 8th & Oxford is home to Oxford Center, a sprawling two-story complex with over a dozen restaurants and signs exclusively in Korean.
 Thankfully, a friendly Korean-American smoker pointed us toward the right place: Nae Go Hyang.
 The “Korean nature house” has been a mall fixture for seven years, with good reason.

-Nae Go Hyang features a decorative woodcut Korean menu, plus menus printed in English.
+Nae Go Hyang features a decorative woodcut Hangul menu, plus menus printed in English.
 The space is relatively plain, with wood tables and Korean power ballads playing over the speakers.

-Most Korean restaurants feature a parade of panchan, but Nae Go Hyang limits their freebies to two big containers of kimchi.
-They offered an exemplary version of fermented, chile-slathered cabbage, plus chile-flecked strands of fermented daikon radish.
+Most Korean restaurants feature a parade of banchan, but Nae Go Hyang limits their freebies to two big containers of kimchi.
+They offered an exemplary version of fermented, chile-slathered cabbage, plus chile-flecked, fermented daikon radish strands.
 Both were crunchy and excellent.

-Next up: Kim Chi Man Doo ($7.39), half-moon-shaped steamed dumplings mixed with kimchi, beef, pork and vegetables.
+Kim Chi Man Doo ($7.39) were half-moon-shaped steamed dumplings mixed with kimchi, beef, pork and vegetables.
 The fillings’ texture and flavor weren’t quite as satisfying, and the kimchi wasn’t very distinguishable, but the craftsmanship was just as impressive.

 We closed with a steaming bowl of Hae Mul Kal Guk Soo ($8.31), whole wheat flour knife-cut noodle soup with seafood: crab, shrimp, squid, clam, mussel and an impenetrable orb that the proprietress described as a “Korean scallop.”
 The broth was clean and clear, flavored with scallions, zucchini, onion and thin-shaved potato.
 The noodles themselves were similar to Japanese soba, al dente and slightly nutty tasting.